Angle Up

 Code

-I have worked on several interesting AI and data science projects, most notably with Zachary Lipton, Machine Learning professor at CMU and CTO and CSO at Abridge, on the speech-to-text tranformer model Abridge leverages to transcribe and capture noteworthy information from doctor-patient conversations.
-An interim write up of this work can be found here with the respective python script linked below.
+During my time at CMU I worked with Zachary Lipton on the speech-to-text tranformer model Abridge leverages to transcribe and capture noteworthy information from doctor-patient conversations.
+In addition to the python script linked below, an interim write up of this work can be found here.

 Clinical BERT